-Although the MMX registers are defined in the Intel Architecture as separate registers, they are aliased to the registers in the FPU data register stack (R0 through R7).
-(See Chapter 10, MMXTM Technology System Programming Model, in the Intel Architecture Software Developer's Manual, Volume 3, for more a detailed discussion of the aliasing of MMX registers.)
+Although the MMXTM registers are defined in the IA as separate registers, they are aliased to the registers in the FPU data register stack (R0 through R7).
+(Refer to Chapter 10, MMXTM Technology System Programming, in the Intel Architecture Software Developer's Manual, Volume 3, for a more detailed discussion of the aliasing of MMXTM registers.)

 8.1.2.
-MMXTM Data Types
+MMX[TM] Data Types

-The MMX technology defines the following new 64-bit data types (see Figure 8-2):
+The MMXTM technology defines the following new 64-bit data types (refer to Figure 8-2):

 Packed bytes Eight bytes packed into one 64-bit quantity.

 Packed words Four (16-bit) words packed into one 64-bit quantity.

 Packed doublewords Two (32-bit) doublewords packed into one 64-bit quantity.

 Quadword One 64-bit quantity.